BackofenLab/Cherri/README.md

 ### Mode train: built new CheRRI model
-Within CheRRI's train mode you to train your own model.
+Within CheRRI's **train** mode you can train your own model.
-Using ChiRA RRI output data 'ChiRA interaction summary' table for "build model" mode will generate a prediction classifier.
+This input data are the RRI interactions found by Direct Duplex Detection (DDD) methods.
+To extract this RRI interaction form DDD methods a tool named ChiRA is used to generate the 'ChiRA interaction summary' table.
+CheRRI expects as input the 'ChiRA interaction summary' file.

-If you want to prepare the 'ChiRA interaction summary' table please follow the [tutorial](https://training.galaxyproject.org/training-material//topics/transcriptomics/tutorials/rna-interactome/tutorial.html).
+If you want to prepare a 'ChiRA interaction summary' table file please follow the [tutorial](https://training.galaxyproject.org/training-material//topics/transcriptomics/tutorials/rna-interactome/tutorial.html).

+Starting from the RRI site information CheRRI will build a model based on features generated from the DDD method interactions site data.

-#### Retive RNA-RNA interactome files
+#### Retrieve RNA-RNA interactome files
-Please select the ChiRA RRI output files as input for CheRRI train mode as replicates.
+Please select the ChiRA RRI output files as input for CheRRI **train** mode.
+Retive one file per replicate.
 You should specify the path to the folders containing all replicates.
-If you want to filter for interactions, where ChiRA already found a hybrid within its analysis you should enable the hybridization with the ChiRA workflow and set within CheRRI's input parameters the filter_hybrid parameter to 'on'.
+If you want to filter for interactions, where ChiRA already found a hybrid within its analysis you should enable the hybridization with the ChiRA workflow and set within CheRRI's  parameters filter_hybrid to 'on'.
 Some of the possible interaction maid be missed this way, but it will also filter out potential false positive interactions.

 #### Example call CheRRI train model mode
 ```